-- Explain what he/she did, what he/she learned, what he/she will do as a result of this learning. - Interpret the evidence of student learning to make inferences, draw conclusions, and make decisions about instructional practices. - Apply new knowledge and skills in his her professional work and through practice to refine the application. - Understand how instruction and learning look through the lenses of multiple intelligences, learning styles, and students' interests. - Be able to put him/her in the place of the students and to be able to feel their feelings and think their thoughts. - Recognize his/her strengths & weaknesses, personal learning style, teaching style, etc. - All Professional Development Activities must be preapproved by the building administrator in My Learning Plan.
-Upon completion of any activity, reflections must be submitted to the building principal in My Learning Plan within 20 schools days of the activity's date.
+- Explain what he/she did, what he/she learned, what he/she will do as a result of this learning. - Interpret the evidence of student learning to make inferences, draw conclusions, and make decisions about instructional practices. - Apply new knowledge and skills in his/her professional work and through practice to refine the application. - Understand how instruction and learning look through the lenses of multiple intelligences, learning styles, and students' interests. - Be able to put him/her in the place of the students and to be able to feel their feelings and think their thoughts. - Recognize his/her strengths & weaknesses, personal learning style, teaching style, etc. - All Professional Development Activities must be preapproved by the building administrator in My Learning Plan Frontline Professional Growth.
+Upon completion of any activity, reflections must be submitted to the building principal in My Learning Plan Frontline Professional Growth within 20 school days of the activity's date.